chorny/HTML-ExtractMeta/README.md

 ## get\_keywords()

-Returns the HTML's keywords as an array reference.
+Returns the HTML's unique keywords as an array reference.

 # AUTHOR